SecRef*: Securely Sharing Mutable References Between Verified and Unverified Code in F*: Higher-order contracts

 \subsection{The polymorphic and intermediate interfaces}

 The verified program and the unverified code communicate through an interface, which is different in the source language compared to the target language.
-To represent the interface of unverified code as presented in \autoref{sec:key-ucode}, we define in \autoref{fig:concrete-predicates} the type class \ls{poly_iface}, parameterised by three abstract predicates (\ls{threep}).\tw{TODO: Explain also the witnessable bit, not introduced yet.} The types that can appear on the interface of unverified code are thus determined by the instances we provide for the \ls{poly_iface} class.
-We provide instances for the base types \ls{unit}, \ls{int} and \ls{bool}, and for pairs, sums, option, list and arrow types, as well as for references and for linked lists.
-In \autoref{fig:concrete-predicates}, we show the most interesting instances.
+To represent the interface of unverified code as presented in \autoref{sec:key-ucode}, we define in \autoref{fig:concrete-predicates} the type class \ls{poly_iface}, parameterized by three abstract predicates (\ls{threep}).\tw{TODO: Explain also the witnessable bit, not introduced yet.} The types that can appear on the interface of unverified code are thus determined by the instances we provide for the \ls{poly_iface} class.
+We provide instances for base types, sums, products, references, and {\em arrow types}.
+The instance for arrows is defined so that \ls{poly_iface} can be used to describe higher-order interfaces (\EG \ls{poly_student_hw} from \autoref{sec:key-ucode}).
 Notice that the instances for references and linked lists take a full ground type (\autoref{sec:global-invariant}).
-All types that have a representation as a full ground type can be characterized by \ls{poly_iface} class.
-Also notice that \ls{poly_iface} applies the ideas from \autoref{sec:key-ucode} so that it can be used to describe higher-order interfaces as well.
+All types that have a representation as a full ground type can be characterized by the \ls{poly_iface} class.

 Having defined polymorphic interfaces necessary to represent unverified code, we define intermediate interfaces as polymorphic interfaces instantiated with some concrete predicates, and intermediate types as instances of such interfaces.
 Because we represent unverified code using polymorphism (\autoref{sec:key-ucode}), our higher-order contracts have to be enforced on functions under polymorphism as well \cite{sciostar}, which means that our contracts do not know what they enforce until the very end, when the type is instantiated and the actual checks are provided.